Muadh-Adekunle-Monsuru/University-Notes/GNS 105/Chapter 1 & 2.md

 Scepticism questions the reasons, evidence and justification that we have for believing what we claim to believe.
 The fundamental challenge of the sceptic is not about the standards we employ to prove the truth of our claims.
 Rather, the sceptic poses is whether or not those standards are appropriate in supporting our claims.

+**Scepticism is significant in two respects;**
+- it helps us not to accept claims and dogmatic statements that are not supported with evidence
+- It motivates us to reflect on our own claims so as to only make valid claims

 **Two forms of scepticism**
 - Universal scepticism